 Honolulu, HI 96805-1958

-A request that does not comply with the submission requirements listed in your Guide to Benefits will not be recognized or treated as an appeal.
+A request that doesn’t comply with the submission requirements listed in your Guide to Benefits won’t be recognized or treated as an appeal.

 Who can request an appeal?